PanPraescribens/primitive-survival/README.md

 # primitive-survival
-Primitive Survival Mod for Vintage Story
+<h2>Primitive Survival Mod for Vintage Story</h2>

 Here's the thing:  I'm a huge fan of Vintage Story and especially it's Wilderness Survival mode.
 I also have a keen interest in real life primitive survival.
 This mod is my attempt to try to meld the two, to give you a more realistic early game experience.
 There's still a lot of testing and fine tuning on the docket, so consider this a teaser if this is the sort of thing that floats your boat!

-TRAPS
+<h3>Traps</h3>

 There are two traps - the Deadfall and the Snare - and they are very similar in nature.
 They are intended to kill small(er) animals on your behalf.
 The only real difference is that the deadfall might kill a chicken or a hare (or a baby anything), while the snare might be able to take down a fox or a boar as well.